$ cd fundamentals-of-devops

 A Note on Default Virtual Private Clouds

-All the AWS examples in the early parts of this blog post series use the Default VPC.
+Most of the AWS examples in this blog post series use the Default VPC.
 A VPC, or virtual private cloud, is an isolated area of your AWS account that has its own virtual network and IP address space.
-Just about every AWS resource deploys into a VPC.
-If you don’t explicitly specify a VPC, the resource will be deployed into the Default VPC, which is part of every AWS account created after 2013 (if you deleted your Default VPC, you can create a new Default VPC using the VPC Console).
-It’s not a good idea to use the Default VPC for production, but it’s OK to use it for learning and testing.
-In Part 7, you’ll learn more about VPCs, including how to create a custom VPC for production usage. |
+Many AWS resources, such as EC2 instances, deploy into a VPC.
+If you don’t explicitly specify a VPC, the resource will be deployed into the Default VPC, which is fine for learning and testing, but not for production; you’ll learn how to create a custom VPC for production in Part 7. |

 To use the asg